biennui1998mu/Enterprise-eTutoring/README.md

 # Enterprise-eTutoring
 In backend folder, create a file .env by .env.example

-In frontend folder, install npm
+In frontend and backend folder, install npm

 In backend terminal - run: npm run dev